Geo4u/Geo4u/README.md

 Next on my wish list is a new PC
 I also love hiking and the beach.
-My favorite IDE is pyCharm.
+My favorite IDE is PyCharm CE.

 Thank you for visiting my GitHub!!